Sleep Breathing Disorders – What Impact Do They Have On Your Health?

 How can you treat sleep breathing disorders?

 Breathing-related sleep disorders could significantly affect one’s life, making treatment imperative.
-Behavior modification for these conditions include:
+Behavior modifications for these conditions include:

 • Sleeping with your head elevated or with a wedge pillow